Are Drilling Injuries on the Decline?

 - Pain and Suffering – A long term injury that is often overlooked, is a worker’s pain and suffering they experience as a result of their injury.
 A worker who has been injured on an oil and gas extraction site may be able to recover for their mental anguish, stress, and grief they experience from an oil rig accident.

 Workplace injuries can negatively can not only negatively affect your life but also your job and your family.
 While reports indicate that workplace injuries are on the decline nationwide, this is little comfort to those who have been injured while working in this dangerous industry.

 Injured in a Drilling Accident?
-Contact a Dallas, Texas Personal Injury Attorney
+Contact a Texas Personal Injury Attorney

 If you have been injured in a drilling injury don’t wait to contact an experienced personal injury and workplace injury attorney here in the Dallas area.
-The Attorneys at Queenan Law are ready to help you recover for your injuries.
+An Arlington TX personal injury lawyer at Queenan Law is ready to help you recover for your injuries.
 Queenan Law encourages all accident and injury victims to contact us about their cases, including during evenings and weekends.
 Kevin will determine whether he can help, and if not, he will personally refer you to a reputable colleague whom he believes is better suited for your case.
 For a free, completely confidential legal consultation with Kevin, call Queenan Law right away at (817) 476-1797.